zama-ai/concrete/docs/core-features/tagging.md

 # Tagging

+This document explains the concept of tagging, which is a debugging tool to make a link between the user's Python code and the Concrete MLIR circuits.
+Such a link can be useful when an issue is raised by the compiler on some MLIR, to know which Python code it corresponds to.

 When you have big circuits, keeping track of which node corresponds to which part of your code becomes difficult.
 A tagging system can simplify such situations:

 ```python